 The key to effective DEI programs: Continuous, reinforced education

 Each phase of the journey delivers a new piece of information that builds on the last.
-Microlearning empowers companies to deliver the type of long-term, ongoing education that helps create cultural change.
+Microlearning empowers companies to deliver long-term, ongoing education that helps create cultural change.
 A carefully curated learning journey with reinforcement allows for better understanding and retention.
 If employees can learn about cognitive biases at their convenience and in digestible steps, they are less likely to respond with defensiveness.
 By providing continuous, bite-sized learning through a learning partner like Blue Ocean Brain, companies can avoid the pitfalls of traditional training and better create a more diverse, inclusive, and high-performing workforce.

 For more information on how Blue Ocean Brain can help you build an inclusive culture, click here to schedule a consultation with one of our DEI learning experts.